catacombing/pinax/README.md

 # Pinax

-Pinax is a simple layer shell application for keeping a small list of easily accessible notes on mobile Wayland systems.
+Pinax is a simple notes application for mobile Wayland systems.

 ## Configuration